wp-plugins/flyzoo/readme.txt

 * **Single Sign On:** login and chat using WordPress accounts

-* **Performance:** Flyzoo is a cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server
+* **Performance:** cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

 * **Multiple Operators:** **live support** requests are automatically routed to the first available operator